 Canvas material (literature, YouTube links, exercises, guidelines for essay writing).

-Digital lectures on Choice of topics, Choice of Research questions, outlining of papers, literature search, and writing.
+Lectures on choice of topics, choice of research questions, outlining of papers, literature search, and writing.

 Comments from other students on own papers.

 - Basic knowledge in Economics.
-English writing and speaking skills.
+English writing and speaking.

 Submission of two draft papers per stated deadlines in the course.
-Oral presentation of own two papers in two course workshops.
+Oral presentation by the student on their own two papers in two course workshops.
 Provide written and oral comments to two papers by other students in the two course workshops.
-Revise the two own papers based on comments from other student and teacher and final submission of the two papers within set deadlines.
+Revise the two own papers based on comments from other student and teacher, and the final submission of the two papers within the set deadline.

 - 2 completed and submitted papers (by the deadline set) and presentations (2*40%).